Aminu Tambuwal: Running for president

-Corruption Allegations and Misconduct
+Corruption allegations and misconduct

-On 26 September 2015 Economic and Financial Crimes Commission challenged the power of the Sokoto State Governor, Aminu Tambuwal, for pardoning five defendants including a serving Commissioner in his cabinet and former governor of Sokoto State Attahiru Bafarawa for an alleged of 15 billion naira fraud.
+On 26 September 2015 the Economic and Financial Crimes Commission (EFCC) challenged the power of Tambuwal to pardon five defendants for an alleged 15 billion naira fraud.
+The defendants included a serving commissioner in Tambuwal's cabinet and a former governor of Sokoto State, Attahiru Bafaraw.

-On 2 April 2022 Economic and Financial Crimes Commission, EFCC revealed that Governor Aminu Tambuwal looted 189 billion naira in six years diverted the state owned account to private individuals account.
-EFCC reveal that the money diverted to the account Abubakar Mohammed Barau, Abubakar Bello Gandi, Buba S Sambo and others.
+On 2 April 2022 the EFCC revealed that over a six year period Tambuwal had diverted 189 billion naira from a state-owned account to the accounts of the private individuals Abubakar Mohammed Barau, Abubakar Bello Gandi, Buba S Sambo, and others.

-On 18 September 2025 Sokoto State government alleged that the administration of Aminu Tambuwal did not account 16.1 billion naira shares sold through the Sokoto Investment Company.
+On 18 September 2025 Sokoto State government alleged that Tambuwal's administration did not account for 16.1 billion naira of shares sold through the Sokoto Investment Company.